EsmaeelNabil/modifierOverrider/README.md

     }
 }
 ```

-### Explanation.

-- `affectedPackages` : List of packages to be affected.
-- `printDebugInfo` : Print debug info.
-- `overriderClassPath` : The package name of the overrider class.
-- `overriderClassEntryFunctionName` : The entry function name of the overrider class.
-- `affectedVariants` : List of affected variants.
-- `affectedVariantsStrictCheck` : Strict check for the affected variants, case-sensitive or not, contains or equals.
-    - for example, if `affectedVariants` is `listOf("test")` and `affectedVariantsStrictCheck` is `true`, then only the
-      variant `test` will be affected.
-    - if `affectedVariants` is `listOf("test")` and `affectedVariantsStrictCheck` is `false`, then the variants `test`,
-      `Test`, `testDebug` will be affected.

 - in `ModifierHelper.kt` file.
 - You can call the object `ModifierHelper` anything you want, but the function name should be the same as the
   `overriderClassEntryFunctionName` in the `build.gradle.kts` file.